elle-the-dev/git-gopher/README.md

 And unlike the git GUIs out there, **git-gopher** will say exactly what it's doing by displaying the command it will run before the selection is made.

+## What is this not?

+At present, **git-gopher** is not meant as a comprehensive git solution to include everything you'd ever want to do.
+Rather, it looks to streamline typical use-cases in a friendly, convenient manner, and allow custom additions to suit personal edge-cases.

 ## Requirements

 The following must be installed